The Board of Directors

 Richard Fearon - Chief Executive Officer

-Strengths and experience: Richard started his career at Oliver Wyman & Company and spent 10 years at Lloyds Banking Group in senior mortgage and savings roles.
+Strengths and experience: Richard started his career at Oliver Wyman & Company and spent ten years at Lloyds Banking Group in senior mortgage and savings roles.
 Richard has an excellent understanding of product development to meet customer needs, as well as strong strategic and commercial skills.
-As Chief Executive Officer, Richard has responsibility for developing and proposing the Society’s strategy, objectives and plans and maintaining our business model and culture.
+As CEO, Richard is responsible for developing and proposing the Society’s strategy, objectives and plans, and maintaining our business model and culture.

-Other roles: Richard is the Chair of the UK Finance Mortgages Product and Service Board.
+Other roles: Richard is a director of UK Finance Limited and Chair of the UK Finance Mortgages Product and Service Board.

 “One of my priorities as CEO is ensuring our members are at the heart of every decision we make.
-Our corporate priorities have supported us in navigating the disruption caused by the Covid-19 pandemic and we’ve been able to continue to effectively serve members and uphold our purpose as a mutual building society.
+Our purpose has supported us in navigating the disruption caused in the current economic climate and we continue to effectively serve members and uphold our purpose as a mutual building society.
 My role involves leading the management team so that we can operate in the best interests of our members.”

 Strengths and experience: Prior to joining the Society, Annette was CEO at Lloyds Bank Private Banking Ltd and Managing Director of Wealth & Mass Affluent for Lloyds Banking Group.
 With her background in operations, technology and customer experience, and recent board and regulatory positions, Annette brings a wealth of knowledge to the Board.

-Other roles: Annette is a non-executive director of GlobalData plc, Quilter Life & Pensions Limited and Quilter Investment Platform Limited.
+Other roles: Annette is a non executive director of GlobalData plc.

 Andrew Conroy - Chief Financial Officer